 (CPM = cost per mille, the common unit in advertising, which means cost per thousand impressions.
 The actual cost of the bid is 1/1000 the cost of the CPM price, as the advertiser is bidding on a single impression, not purchasing a thousand impressions at once.)

-The exchange chooses the highest bid using the second-price auction model.
-In other words, the winner pays the second-highest bid price for the impression, plus $0.01.
+Traditionally, ad exchange and SSPs transact using the second-price auction model.
+In other words, the winner pays the second highest bid price for the impression plus $0.01.

-It’s important to note that this bidding process happens within the ad exchange in real time, hence the name Real-time Bidding, and takes roughly 100 milliseconds to complete.
+It’s important to note that this bidding process happens within the ad exchange or SSP in real time, hence the name real-time bidding, and takes roughly 100 milliseconds to complete.

 What Advantages Do DSPs Offer Media Buyers?